plinss/acmebot/README.md

 Optional: some services require a full certificate chain including the root (OSCP stapling on Nginx, for example).
-In order to generate these files, place a copy of the root certificate from your CA of choice in the same directory as the configuration file with the file name 'root_cert.pem'.
+In order to generate these files, place a copy of the root certificates from your certificate authority of choice in the same directory as the configuration file with the file names 'root_cert.rsa.pem' and 'root_cert.ecdsa.pem' for RSA and ECDSA certificate roots respectively.
+Note that the root certificates are the those used to sign RSA and ECDSA client certificates, and may not necessarily be of the same type, e.g. Let's Encrypt currently signs ECDSA certificates with an RSA root.
+If your certificate authority uses RSA certificate to sign ECDSA certificates types, place that RSA root certificate in 'root_cert.ecdsa.pem'.
 The root certificate for Let's Encrypt can be obtained [here](https://letsencrypt.org/certificates/).